Skip to content

 Umpqua Hot Springs AKA Toketee Hot Springs in Oregon

 The hot springs are only open during daylight hours.
-They are heavily visited, so if you’re visiting during the summer peak season, arrive as early as possible, ideally on a weekday morning.
+They are heavily frequented, so if you’re visiting during the summer peak season, arrive as early as possible, ideally on a weekday morning.

 Seasonal Access Information